 Looking back, you’ve successfully traded many short term gratifications to get here in life, my dear reader!
 I know you can do it.
 And you know you can do it too.

 But we all need reminders, don’t we?

-Tracking is a tool that reminds you just this!
-Tracking helps you see it when you fall off the wagon and reminds you if you want to get back on track.
+Tracking is a tool that reminds you of just this!
+Tracking helps you see when you fall off the wagon and warns you if you want to get back on track.